Q: What books do I need to purchase to prepare for the exam?

-In general, a certain level of experience is required to be able to reach the point minimum.
+A minimum number of years of experience is required to be able to reach the application point minimum (see application for details at www.naceuniversity.org).
 Some professionals may need to gain more knowledge in certain competencies.
-It is difficult to give an exact answer about the amount of experience required since everyone has a different background.
+It is difficult to give an exact answer about the amount of experience required in order to pass the exam since everyone has a different background.
 We recommend that individuals review the application and then contact NACE Headquarters at email@example.com or call 410-290-5410 with questions.

 Q. Why should I take the CPCE exam?

 A: The CPCE designation is the catering and event industry's most prestigious professional certification.
 Earning the CPCE designation communicates professionalism and strengthens your earning power.
 Read the benefits of the CPCE designation for candidates and employers.